 It’s not conjecture.
-A 2017 Forbes article indicated that amongst Millennials, “28% say the appearance of their teeth and mouth undermines their ability to interview for a job.”
+A 2017 Forbes article indicated that among Millennials, “28% say the appearance of their teeth and mouth undermines their ability to interview for a job.”

-Millennials seem to suffer from lack of dental education more-so than other generations.
+Millennials seem to suffer from a lack of dental education more so than other generations.
 According to the Forbes article, many Millennials are “unclear where to get dental insurance and how it works.”

-Even simple concepts about dental health have been lost on this generation.
-A FoxNews.com article explained that “Research commissioned by Hello Products, an oral care start-up, found that only 30 percent [of Millennials] brush their teeth just once a day.”
+Even simple concepts about dental health have been lost in this generation.
+A FoxNews.com article explained, "Research commissioned by Hello Products, an oral care start-up, found that only 30 percent [of Millennials] brush their teeth just once a day.”